tonytins/opendungeon/README.md

    - For **Story Cards**: Add them to your library for quick access during gameplay.
    - For **Backstory**: Assign them to your **Player Character** to enrich your personal narrative.

+## Player Customization

+### For Characters

+- **Backstory Module**: If you're stepping into the shoes of a character, place their minified JSON contents in the backstory module.
+This will weave your character's narrative into the fabric of your gameplay.

+### For Custom Species

+- **Story Cards Section**: Should you decide to play as one of the unique species, add their minified JSON contents to the Story Cards section.
+This allows you to draw upon the species' attributes during your game.

+### Defining Your Narrative

+- **Character Files**: Add a `"you"` property to your character's JSON to establish your identity in the game.
+Define their traits, background, and species to bring them to life.
+- **Species Files**: If you opt for a custom species, ensure the `"you"` property reflects that you are perceived as this species within the game's universe.

 ## Compatibility

 - **Mixtral Model**: Premium model, recommend for JSON handling and scripting.